stochasticHydroTools/DoublyPeriodicStokes/source/cpu/README.md

 Optimality can be further improved by switching FFTW_MEASURE to FFTW_PATIENT by adding `-Dfftw_wisdom_patient=on` to the `cmake` command

-For example, one way to generate wisdom beforehand whithout actually running a solver is to execute a python script with something like the following:
+For example, one way to generate wisdom beforehand without actually running a solver is to execute a python script with something like the following:

 ```python